 What we don’t: Fit intricacies; not the most versatile option here.

-Travel pants are a fairly ambiguous category—you can realistically wear almost anything for travel—but good comfort and organization can make a world of difference on long flights and adventures abroad.
+Travel pants are a fairly ambiguous category—you can realistically wear almost anything for travel, but good comfort and organization can make a world of difference on long flights and adventures abroad.
 Athleta’s Brooklyn Mid Rise Ankle Pant checks both of those boxes emphatically.
-Starting with comfort, the aptly named Featherweight Stretch fabric is silky-smooth against the skin, breathes well and dries out quickly, and nicely fends off wrinkles and abrasion.
+Starting with comfort, the aptly named Featherweight Stretch fabric is silky-smooth against the skin, breathes well, dries out quickly, and nicely fends off wrinkles and abrasion.
 Further, the rib-knit waistband and side panels offer a good mix of mobility and security, and the small slits in each cuff add a subtle dose of flair and contribute to the sophisticated slant.
 Whether you’re headed to a work conference or exploring a foreign city by foot, the Brooklyn Mid Rise Ankle Pant is a chic and polished design that’s easy to dress up or down depending on the setting.

 Athleta describes the Brooklyn as “semi-fitted,” but many women specify that the legs are on the wider end.
 Those who prefer a more form-fitting shape will likely want to size down to avoid a clown pant-like look, although the snug waistband may pose an issue with more athletic builds.
 The good news is that Athleta offers the pants in 15 sizes (00 to 26) in the regular version, along with 9+ sizes in both dedicated tall and petite versions to accommodate a wide range of body types.
 We also appreciate the practical storage layout, which includes two deep hand pockets that are big enough to fit a phone horizontally and two zippered pockets at the back.
 The Brooklyn doesn’t cross over particularly well for regular outdoor use—for that, we turn to the designs from Patagonia and Outdoor Research below—but it will certainly get the job done on a short hike or active sightseeing excursion.
 It’s also available in a similarly classy and well-built High-Rise Jogger version for the same price.